Can cats eat whipped cream?

 What Happens if Your Cat Eats Whipped Cream?

-Cat’s colon often produces a foul mixture of fluids due to fermentation caused by bacteria and unprocessed lactose sugar.
+The adverse effects of lactose-rich foods have two main unpleasant results.
+One of these is a cat’s colon often produces a foul mixture of fluids due to fermentation caused by bacteria and unprocessed lactose sugar.

 What Should You Do If Your Cat Eats Whipped Cream?